Richard01CZ/Mafia4Blender_4ds/README.md

 # Mafia4Blender 4ds
 This addon aims to bring Mafia 4ds models into Blender 5!

+This addon has complete import and export support for 4ds version 29 (Mafia for PC).

 If you encounter any issue with this addon, please open an issue here on github.

 ## Facts about the project